Aptimex/parametric_cardbox/README.md

 **Currently the Thingiverse Customizer is throwing a generic "Parser error in [last line]: syntax error Can't parse file ..." error, even after I remove all the custom font imports (and references).
 Until I (or someone else) can figure out why you'll have to use OpenSCAD 2019.05 (https://www.openscad.org/downloads.html) to customize this.**

+**Update 3/8/22:** Added box and lid STLs for **sleeved cards** in Alchemy, Dark Ages, Empires, Intrigue, Menagerie, Nocturne, Prosperity, and Renaissance thanks to card info provided by MikRED97.
+Also added Big Box Base box thanks to card info from MTNBW. **I have not personally verified any of these details or printed these boxes, so double-check that they look right before you print them.** Also updated the customizer file with these presets.

 Based on play0r's really nice dominion box designs (https://www.thingiverse.com/thing:4696563).
 I love the look, but found a few areas for improvement after printing one:
 - The lid slides off very easily and doesn't lock into place, so it's not very good for transport
 - There's a fair amount of internal geometry that can be removed to reduce plastic and print time